Conditional expressions and related command-line options (--define, --conditionals)

 {$endif}

-In contrast from a real compiler, PasDoc starts with an empty list of conditional directives.
+In contrast to a Pascal compiler, PasDoc starts with an empty list of conditional directives.
 For example, we don’t automatically define MSWINDOWS, even when you run PasDoc on Windows.
-The reason for this is that you probably want to generate one documentation that makes sense for all operating systems, all compiler versions and so on.
+The reason for this is that you usually want to generate one documentation that makes sense for all operating systems, all compiler versions and so on.
 It’s up to you to decide which symbols should be defined to achieve this.

 pasdoc --define DEBUG,FPC,MSWINDOWS myunit.pas